 - Folk music: When children have a hard time falling asleep, parents will play lullabies.
 Many folk artists are now coming out with CDs to help children sleep.
 One, by Mark Erelli, is called Innocent When You Dream.
 Unlike classical music or nature sounds, the music tells a verbal story you can listen to while falling asleep.
 Amazon music unlimited has a playlist called Folk for Sleep.

 - Quiet pop: While loud pop music is not suggested for bedtime, there are many musicians, known as crooners, whose songs have a slow tempo.
 They include John Legend, Sam Smith and Ed Sheeran.
 When Spotify surveyed its users about their sleep playlists, many of these crooners made the cut.

 - New Age: New Age music, like nature sounds, are often used at spas to relax people during treatments.
 It also sometimes accompanies yoga classes.
 New Age music incorporates chanting, nature sounds, gongs and drumming, heartbeats and synthesized sounds.
 Enya is one of the most popular new age artists.
-Another New Age artist, Marconi Union, has what is considered the top song for rest: Weightless.
+Another New Age artist, Marconi Union, has what is considered the top song for rest: Weightless, which has over 50 million views on YouTube.
 The musicians created it in collaboration with sound therapists.